Please watch this short introductory video to learn the basics about the World Language Requirement.

 How can I request credit for Advanced Placement test scores?

 See the Advanced Placement Exam Credit webpage.

 If you do not have AP or UVA online placement and are waiting to complete a placement diagnostic in another language, then you will have to make your best guess as to which language section you think you will place into for your schedule.
 You must adjust your schedule once you complete UVA placement over the summer.

 How can I request credit for international college-level exams, including International Baccalaureate (IB)?

-How do I take a test in a language not taught at U.Va.?
+What if I speak a language not taught at UVA?

-To meet the Foreign Language Requirement, transfer students must complete a sequence of courses through the intermediate level (usually 2020) in a foreign language taught at U.Va.
-Students may also be tested in a language not taught at the University by obtaining a referral from Dean Papovich.
+To meet the World Language Requirement, transfer students must complete a sequence of courses through the intermediate level (usually 2020) in a language taught at UVA Students may also be tested in a language not taught at the University by obtaining a referral from Dean Ozment.